Personal notes. Do they work?17th February 2021

 Does that happen often these days?
 No.

 For example, sometimes I discuss this in advance with my clients.
 If I expect their home will be attracting quite a bit of attention I will let my clients know that they can probably expect personal notes to come with the offers.
 Some of these clients will say, “I don’t want to even see those notes until I’ve made a decision.”
-In advance it’s much easier to set yourself up to make a choice based on business terms in the contract.
-It’s much harder in the middle of the transaction did not have a motions impact your choice.
+In advance, it’s much easier to set yourself up to make a choice based on business terms in the contract.
+It’s much harder in the middle of the transaction to not have emotions impact your choice.
 I’m not saying that one or the other is right or wrong.

 If you are shopping in a less competitive market and you write a personal note explaining your interest in the property then guess what?
-You just lost your negotiating potential.
+You could have just lost your negotiating potential.

-When representing sellers and receiveing a gushing note I share that with my clients, “Well we definitely don’t have to give them the closing costs.”
+When representing sellers and receiving a gushing note I share that with my clients, “Well we definitely don’t have to give them the closing costs.”
+The reason being is because the motivation is there!